alasca-association/tarook/docs/user/reference/cluster-configuration.rst

 :doc:`action scripts </user/reference/actions-references>`.
 The directory
 ``config/`` however holds the configuration of the cluster itself and can be adjusted to customize the YAOOK/K8s cluster to fit your needs.
-It also contains operational flags which can trigger operational tasks.
+It also contains certain flags which can trigger operational tasks.

 The cluster repository layout